ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 2 Configuring ROS 2
 ^^^^^^^^^^^^^^^^^^^

-To be able to communicate our simulation with ROS 2 we need to use a package called ``ros_ign_bridge``.
+To be able to communicate our simulation with ROS 2 you need to use a package called ``ros_ign_bridge``.
 This package provides a network bridge which enables the exchange of messages between ROS 2 and Ignition Transport.
-You can install this package typing:
+You can install this package by typing:

 .. tabs::